In the Spotlight: Air Pollution in Emerging Markets

 How is the issue of air pollution playing out in terms of mobility policies?

 Cindy Reif: China and India remain top assignment destinations for companies, and so air quality issues are moving onto global mobility leaders’ radar.
-The policy considerations we have seen in Consulting Services are in line with what’s been said here already, and are being implemented at the local level.
+The policy considerations we have seen in Talent Mobility Consulting are in line with what’s been said here already, and are being implemented at the local level.
 Any policy considerations or guidelines related to addressing air pollution are usually part of a country specific mobility policy and generally implemented by the local office staff.
 Other companies, just beginning to recognize the issues air pollution causes for their assignees, come to us to find out how they can help and learn more about what other companies are doing.

 What is BGRS’s role in helping assignees moving to affected areas?